3,800m/12,464ft

 Cost Includes

-• All transfers, sightseeing tours & drives as per itinerary in a private tourist vehicle accompanied by English speaking guide from Himalayan Holidays.
+- All transfers, sightseeing excursions & drives as per itinerary in a private tourist vehicle accompanied by an English speaking guide from Himalayan Holidays.

-• 3 nights stay at hotel (as above) in Kathmandu on twin sharing basis including American breakfast and all taxes.
+- 3 nights accommodation at a hotel (as mentioned) in Kathmandu on a twin sharing basis inclusive of American Breakfast and all taxes.

-• Sightseeing tours as per itinerary including applicable monumental entry fees
+- Sightseeing tours as described in the Itinerary including applicable monumental entry costs.

 Cost Excludes

-• Airfare for sector Kathmandu / Lukla / Kathmandu (Quoted Seperately)
+- Airfare for sector Kathmandu / Lukla / Kathmandu (Quoted Separately).

-• Any items that are not mentioned in above the costs include section.
+- Anything that is not mentioned in above the cost includes a section.

 Availability